What is a Guardianship Bond?

 Complete Guide- Bond for Guardianship:

-Guardianship bond, which is sometimes also referred to as a custodian, trustee, or conservatorship bond, is one type among the general classification of court bonds, and is a requirement of courts in situations where some person has been appointed as representative of an individual, often a younger person.
-This representative is generally put in charge of finances as well as other matters, and carries out these duties on behalf of someone who is usually unable to do it for themselves, for instance a senior, minor, or someone who is disabled.
+Guardianship bond, which is sometimes also referred to as a custodian, trustee, or conservatorship bond, is one type among the general classification of court bonds and is a requirement of courts in situations where some person has been appointed as the representative of an individual, often a younger person.
+This representative is generally put in charge of finances as well as other matters and carries out these duties on behalf of someone who is usually unable to do it for themselves, for instance, a senior, minor, or someone who is disabled.

 How they Work

 Just like all other surety bonds, there are three parties to the contractual agreement which is made up in the case of a conservatorship bond (or guardian bond).
 The first of these three parties is the surety company, which provides the bond and acts as a guarantor of legal compliance on the part of the guardian.
 The individual who acts as guardian of the ward of the court is known legally as the principal, and the obligee is the body of the court itself, which requires the bond upon the principal.

 In the event that the guardian misrepresents the ward of the court somehow, or acts in a manner which is construed in any way to be not in the best interest of that ward, especially if illegal acts are involved, there is a possibility for the ward and his/her representatives to make a claim against the guardianship bond to recover the amount of any losses sustained.